ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 }
 ```

-An explicit version would look like
+An explicit version would look like:

 ```rust
 use idn_contracts::xcm::{types::SubscriptionId, IdnClient, IdnConsumer, Error};